trickerer01/Ruxx/README.md

 - *Videos* - some websites serve videos in multiple formats, which you can chose from. **Redundant since 01.05.2021 (RX internal changes)**.
 You may also exclude videos altogether
 - *Images* - some websites serve images in multiple resolutions / quilities (full, preview), which you can chose from.
 Just like with the videos, you can also filter all the images out
 - *Threading* - the number of threads to use for downloading.
 This also somewhat increases page scan threads.
 More threads means speed, less threads means safety for you and less network hiccups.
 Actually even max threads is no problem in most cases
-- *Order* - the download queue is sorted by ID which directly correlates with upload time. `Oldest first` mean ascending order.
+- *Order* - the download queue is sorted by ID which directly correlates with upload time. `Oldest first` means ascending order.
 Well, who cares really?
 - *Search limits*
   - *Date min / max* - applied to initial search results, ignored if set to default (`01-01-1970` / `<today>`)
   - *ID min / max* - these are applied directly to your searches (transformed into tags).
 You can set *max* to a negative value to make it serve as a `count` (GUI only)

 #### Misc & Tools
 - **File -> Save settings...** \<Ctrl+S> - allows you to save current run parameters to a config file for later
-- **File -> Load settings...** \<Ctrl+L> - load run parameters from previously saved config file.
+- **File -> Load settings...** \<Ctrl+O> - load run parameters from previously saved config file.
 You can also put a `.cfg` file folder with executable and Ruxx will automatically use it to configure itself.
 You have to use one of the following names: ['ruxx.cfg', 'auto.cfg', 'settings.cfg', 'config.cfg']
 - **File -> Reset all settings** - resets all settings to initial ones.
 If autoconfigured this will reset to those parameters
-- **File -> Open download folder** - open currently selected destination folder (**Path**), Windows only
+- **File -> Open download folder** \<Ctrl+L> - open currently selected destination folder (**Path**), Windows only
 - **View -> Log** - if you want some readable output
 - **Edit -> Prefix file names with \<prefix>** - all downloaded files will be named accordingly and not as just numbers.
 This option is enabled by default
 - **Edit -> Save tags** - an additional (text) file will be created containing tags for every file.
 Format is `<file>: <score> <tags>`